pboutinaud/SHiVAi/step_by_step_mixed_approach/README.md

 # SHiVAi Quick Start: Mixed Approach

-This guide summarizes the essential steps to run SHiVAi using the **mixed approach**: the shivai package is installed locally (without TensorFlow, which avoids dependency conflicts), while the Apptainer image is used for the deep-learning steps that require TensorFlow and CUDA.
+This guide summarizes the essential steps to run SHiVAi using the **mixed approach**: the shivai package is installed locally (without TensorFlow, which avoids dependency conflicts), while a container image (Apptainer or Docker) is used for the deep-learning steps that require TensorFlow and CUDA.
 This is the **recommended approach** as it supports parallelization of the pipeline steps (e.g. via SLURM on HPC clusters), unlike the fully contained approach.

 Here we will run bi-modal PVS and WMH segmentation, using the Synthseg masking scheme, on BIDS-structured data.
 Other segmentations (lacunes, CMB, mono-modal PVS) follow exactly the same process and can be added by adapting the models and predictions described below.

 In this guide, we will assume everything is stored in a folder called `~/myShivaiProject/` as an example.

 > Note:\
 > SHiVAi offers a lot of flexibility regarding inputs and processing, but for the sake of simplicity in this step-by-step README, we will only focus on basic commands.
+For more information, once installed, you can run `shiva --help` for a complete description of all available arguments.
 ---

 ## 1. Requirements

 ### System

-- **Linux machine** with GPU (16GB memory recommended) — CPU-only processing is *possible* but very slow.
+- **Linux machine** with GPU (16GB memory recommended) — CPU-only processing is *possible* but slower.

 ### Data